trent-92/Learning-Markdown-with-Markdown/README.md

 Introduction
 ------------

 This is an attempt at summarizing Markdown syntax with Markdown.
-This [page][basics] will be studied and summarized while writing this document.
+This is a summarized version of [page][basics].

 **Note:** This document is inspired by advice shown in [Daring Fireball][main] :
 > The best way to get a feel for Markdown’s formatting syntax is simply to look at a Markdown-formatted document.